Morocco has become one of my most popular culinary tour destinations, and once you go, you'll know why.

 Joanne Weir is a James Beard Award-winning cookbook author, international cooking teacher and renowned chef.
 Joanne's passion for home cooking was stoked by a legacy of life in the kitchen.
 A fourth generation professional chef, Joanne's great-grandmother operated a restaurant in Boston at the turn of the century called Pilgrim's Pantry.
 This enthusiasm for food was passed down to her grandfather and her mother, a professional chef and caterer who worked with the legendary cookbook author, Charlotte Turgeon.
 Joanne continues that same tradition.
 After receiving a Bachelor of Fine Arts Degree from the University of Massachusetts, Joanne went on to teach Fine Arts in Boston.
 She then found her way back to the kitchen.

 Joanne spent five years cooking with Alice Waters at Chez Panisse in Berkeley, California and studied with Madeleine Kamman in France, where she was awarded a Master Chef Diploma with honors.
 Her ultimate calling is teaching others to cook in the United States and throughout the world -- Europe, Australia, New Zealand, Asia, UK, South America, Mexico and Canada.
 In 2013, Joanne won the Tour Operator of the Year Award from the International Association of Culinary Professionals for her highly acclaimed Culinary Journeys.
 She spends several months of the year touring the globe sharing her extensive cooking background with regard to nutrition, food theory and technique, in particular Mediterranean cuisine and the regional foods of the U.S.

 Joanne has a long history as a host for her own cooking shows, which air nationally on public television and CreateTV.
 In her award-winning television series, "Joanne Weir's Cooking Class" and her new series "Joanne Weir Gets Fresh", Joanne's love of teaching students how to cook is shared with a national TV audience.
 Her latest series, “Joanne Weir's Plates and Places”, began airing in February, 2018.
-The 26 brand new episodes feature segments filmed during her Culinary Journeys throughout the Mediterranean, along the Rhine and Danube Rivers, as well as in her kitchen studio in San Francisco.
+The 52 brand new episodes feature segments filmed during her Culinary Journeys throughout the Mediterranean, along the Rhine and Danube Rivers, as well as in her kitchen studio in San Francisco.